 Full-time status through EGR 399 assures:

 - continued insurance coverage by parents (if applicable)

 - retention of financial aid and exemption of student loan pay-back status

-Three semesters of co-op assignments will earn 3 hours of EGR 399, which may be used as an upper division supportive elective (NOT a technical elective), except for the computer science department which counts the three hours as a CS elective.
+Three semesters of co-op assignments will earn 3 hours of EGR 399, may be used as a technical elective in Computer Science and Electrical Engineering, but you should always check with your academic advisor to make sure.
 If you plan to take the Professional Engineering (PE) Licensure exam, the three tours may count towards practical experience required before taking the exam.
 The State of Kentucky, however, no longer counts worktime before graduation towards practical experience required to take the PE.